 Do you want to find out how geographic information (GIS) software can aid your research?
 This class will provide an overview of how ArcGIS Desktop software can help you analyze or visualize digital data that has a locational component, as well as discuss starting points for obtaining data.
 Examples will focus on social science data, but attendees are encouraged to ask questions regarding their own needs and will be welcome to make one-on-one appointments later for more focused instruction.

 This workshop introduces data management practices to consider throughout the research lifecycle: planning, organization, documentation, storage and backup, sharing, citation, and preservation.
-The workshop will focus on best practices for data management in the social sciences, with an emphasis on documentation strategies for data collection, file organization, data validation, and analysis protocols.
-Registration required; please click "more information" to access the registration form.
+The workshop will offer an overview of general recommendations that are relevant across disciplines and will point attendees to additional resources at Duke and beyond.